-Regardless, the EPA has set legal limits on only 100 contaminants15 or so in drinking water.
+Regardless, the EPA has set legal limits on only 100 contaminants or so in drinking water.
 Roughly 65 of the limits are for chemicals.
-With some 350,000 chemicals16 registered globally for commercial production, that means there are no legal drinking water standards for the vast majority of chemicals in use today, including dozens that have been found to leach from water pipes, such as organotins.
+With some 350,000 chemicals registered globally for commercial production, that means there are no legal drinking water standards for the vast majority of chemicals in use today, including dozens that have been found to leach from water pipes, such as organotins.

-The EPA proposed new drinking water standards for six per- and polyfluoroalkyl substances (PFAS) in March 2023, and received widespread praise.17 Prior to this, the EPA had not gone through the byzantine process of setting a new MCL since the law was weakened in 1996.
-It last updated an MCL for a chemical 15 years ago.18 piece together how the once global leader has fallen so far behind other nations in banning harmful chemicals.19 ProPublica chronicles how the industries regulated by the EPA have come to flex their considerable muscles over the agency's rule setting.
+The EPA proposed new drinking water standards for six per- and polyfluoroalkyl substances (PFAS) in March 2023, and received widespread praise.
+Prior to this, the EPA had not gone through the byzantine process of setting a new MCL since the law was weakened in 1996.
+It last updated an MCL for a chemical 15 years ago.

+Though the proposed new PFAS standard is a positive step forward, the U.S. has become somewhat of a "global laggard in chemical regulation," according to ProPublica, which recently reviewed a half century of legislation, lawsuits, EPA documents, chemical databases, and other records to piece together how the once global leader has fallen so far behind other nations in banning harmful chemicals.
+ProPublica chronicles how the industries regulated by the EPA have come to flex their considerable muscles over the agency's rule setting.
 The brain drain of scientists and policymakers during the Trump administration has further weakened the agency, which dropped to 14,172 employees from 2018 to 2020.
-Currently, the EPA has 15,115 employees, compared to its highwater mark of 18,110 in 1999.20
+Currently, the EPA has 15,115 employees, compared to its highwater mark of 18,110 in 1999.

-Though the proposed new PFAS standard is a positive step forward, the U.S. has become somewhat of a "global laggard in chemical regulation," according to ProPublica, which recently reviewed a half century of legislation, lawsuits, EPA documents, chemical databases, and other records to